 Museums around Cebu City

-Cebu city has a bunch of museums and art galleries scattered around the town center.
-While some feature contemporary art, the more interesting ones are those who emphasize the region’s unique culture and heritage.
+Cebu City has a bunch of museums and art galleries scattered around the town center.
+While some feature contemporary art, the more interesting ones are those that emphasize the region’s unique culture and heritage.

 Out of those, the most recommended places to visit are Casa Gorordo and the Sugbo Museum.
-Both are colonial-era mansions who have meticulously preserved and turned into an open display.
+Both are colonial-era mansions that have been meticulously preserved and turned into an open display.
 They give an excellent insight into what living during the colonial era used to be like.

-The Taoist Temple – perfect way to wrap up the day
+The Taoist Temple – the perfect way to wrap up the day

 As you may have noticed by now, Cebu has a dominant Spanish influence which is evident all throughout its architecture and culture.
 That said, Chinese heritage also plays a major part in the city, even if it’s more subtle at most times.

 The best way to witness and understand the Chinese roots of Cebu is by visiting the Taoist Temple.
 It’s a bit far from the center, atop a hill overlooking the whole area.
 That’s why it’s best to go there relatively late and enjoy an amazing view of the sunset looking over the sprawling city below.